madeleinegermaine/madeleinegermaine/_posts/2013-10-07-share-thanksgiving.md

 I ran communications for Ottawa's first [Share Thanksgiving](http://www.sharethanksgiving.ca/), an event that pairs new Canadians with established Canadian families for a holiday meal.
 Our campaign resulted in coverage from local television, radio and print media.

-Thanks to our media coverage, recruitment was a great success.
-We matched 100 new Canadian families in our first year in Ottawa.
+Recruitment was a great success, and we matched 100 new Canadian families in our first year in Ottawa.

 ###Media clips###